iCliniq Logo

 You can use the suggested medication for 10 to 15 days and, if not better, can see a local dermatologist in person.

 For pigmentation, early treatment is important, along with sun protection.
-So start the creams and avoid too much sun if not too necessary.
+So start the creams and avoid too much sun if not too much.
 This condition is not related to diet or occupation, except sun exposure, which might contribute to post-inflammatory pigmentation.
 You can use sunscreen before stepping out in the sun.
 Please do not try any home remedies like neem or turmeric.
 Use the prescribed medication, You should be fine with it.

 I hope this was helpful.